Will I Ever Be Good Enough helps the daughters of narcissistic mothers.

 Two Types of Narcissistic Mothers

-The authors outlines two types of narcissistic mothers:
+The authors outline two types of narcissistic mothers:

 - Absent mother (under-parent)